nios-students/docs/wiki/pr.md

 ## What is SA?

-SA (Summative Assessment) also kown as practical exam here other **50%** of the marks are given/scored.
+SA (Summative Assessment) is also known as a practical exam where the other **50%** of the marks are given/scored.

 **Exceptions**

 a) For Vocational subjects it's 100% cus no **FA PCP**

-b) For stream 2, 3, and 4 (ODE) **100%** of marks are scored/given during Practical exam.
+b) For streams 2, 3, and 4 (ODE) **100%** of marks are scored/given during the Practical exam.

 ## When is this?

 > [!NOTE]
-> For streams 3 and 4 you have to ask your center on the day of exam.
-For stream 1 and 2 specific dates & time aren't given.
-You have to visit the study centre one or two days **before the first exam** e.g., If the first exam is on 20th you have to go 17th or 19th.
+> For streams 3 and 4 you have to ask your centre on the day of the exam.
+For streams 1 and ,2, specific dates & times aren't given.
+Nios only gives the general date and hall ticket.
+You have to visit the study centre one or two days, cuz it's upto them to give the particular date and time, Visit **before the first practical exam** e.g., If the first exam is on 20th you have to go 17th or 19th.

 View the table below
 --------------------------------------------------------------------------